About Us

 “Great teachers understand that rigor and relationships are equally important, but you can’t get to rigor without first having relationships with students.”

 A lack of awareness regarding these issues motivates Knudsen in her current role at Metro-Omaha Raise Me to Read, an initiative supported by the Metropolitan Omaha Educational Consortium (MOEC).
-Her ability to “see the field” helps her focus on the students as whole persons, rather than simply pupils.
+Her ability to “see the field” helps her focus on what occurs in the lives of children that makes educational achievement possible.

 Knudsen’s experiences as someone who grew up in an involved and talented family – though also one with underlying circumstances that included four ACE’s – has equipped her to foster students’ growth and well-being.

-Despite challenges from the COVID-19 pandemic, Knudsen says she still focuses on the future and its potential to better serve children and their families.
-“My goal is to engage the community, spreading the message that parents and other caring adults are the first and most important teachers of children, and that reading by 3rd grade is essential for future school & life success.”
+Her goal, Knudsen says, is to “engage the community, spreading the message that parents and other caring adults are the first and most important teachers of children, and that reading by 3rd grade and showing up to school are essential for future school & life success.”
+Another important aspect is considering the 80% of time a child is awake and not in school, and responding by creating learning rich opportunities, places, and spaces.

-In her free time, Knudsen enjoys walking, reading, writing, and tending to several gardens.
+In her free time, Knudsen enjoys walking, practicing Yoga, reading, writing, gardening and, most especially, precious time with her family.

 Connect